-It is estimated that over 5,000 western Europeans have travelled to Iraq and Syria since fighting broke out in 2011.
-These foreign fighters have travelled to the Middle East to join the jihadist group Islamic State (often abbreviated as IS, ISIS, ISIL, or Daesh), a Salafist jihadist group that follows an ultraconservative branch of Sunni Islam.
+WHAT DOES RADICALISATION LOOK LIKE?
+FOUR VISUALISATIONS OF SOCIALISATION INTO VIOLENT EXTREMISM t is estimated that over 30,000 foreign fighters from 100 countries have entered ongoing conflicts in Syria and Iraq since 2011.
+These foreign fighters have travelled to the Middle East to join the Islamic State (often abbreviated as IS, ISIS, ISIL, or Daesh), a Salafist jihadist group that follows an ultraconservative branch of Sunni Islam.
 But what has driven these individuals to migrate to ISIS territory and serve the self-proclaimed Caliphate?
 Why have so many foreign fighters joined the ranks of Jihad?
 The underlying assumption is that the majority of European mujahideen have undergone a process of radicalisation and now believe that an offensive holy war is required to defend and expand Islam.